Integral Representations of Three Novel Multiple Zeta Functions for Barnes Type: A Probabilistic Approach

 where $\alpha_1,\ldots,\alpha_r$ are integers, $V_j=U_{j1}+\cdots+U_{j\alpha_j},\ 1\le j\le r,$ and $U_{j1},\ldots,U_{j\alpha_j},\ 1\le j\le r,$ are independently and identically distributed (i.i.d.) uniform random variables on $(0,1).$

 It is seen that when all $\alpha_j=1,\ 1\le j\le r,$ the function $S_{{\bf \alpha}, {\bf a}}(s;b)$ in (3) above reduces to the Barnes multiple zeta function $\zeta_B(s)$ (see Corollary 1 below).
-We will provide the integral representations of the above three novel multiple zeta functions through the hyperbolic probability distributions given by Pitman and Yor (2003), and investigate their analytically continued properties including the set of singularities.
+We will provide the integral representations of the above three novel multiple zeta functions through the hyperbolic probability distributions given by Pitman and Yor \cite{PY2003}, and investigate their analytically continued properties including the set of singularities.
 Surprisingly, unlike the previous results, the functions $C_{{\bf \alpha}, {\bf a}}(s;b)$ and $T_{{\bf \alpha}, {\bf a}}(s;b)$ in (4) and (5) above can extend analytically to entire functions in $s\in\C.$ The main results are stated in Section 3.
 Section 2 provides the needed lemmas.
 Finally, the proofs of the main results are given in Section 4. \\ {\bf 2.
 Lemmas} \\ We need the following preparatory lemmas.
-Lemma 1 presents the basic properties of the gamma function (see, e.g., Apostal 1976, Chapter 12).
-Lemma 2 is about Liouville's extension of Dirichlet integral theorem (see, e.g., Sharma 2005, Chapter 2, or Gibson 1931, p.\,492).
-The crucial Lemma 3 modifies slightly Cheng and Hu's (2022) Lemma 2.1.
-The hyperbolic random variables in Lemma 4 are introduced and investigated by Pitman and Yor (2003).
-On the other hand, for the derivations of the hyperbolic density functions in Lemma 5, see Cheng and Hu (2022) as well as Pitman and Yor (2003). \\ {\bf Lemma 1} (Gamma function). {\it Let $\Gamma(s)$ be the gamma function defined by
+Lemma 1 presents the basic properties of the gamma function (see, e.g., Apostal \cite[Chapter 12]{Apo1976}).
+Lemma 2 is about Liouville's extension of Dirichlet integral theorem (see, e.g., Sharma \cite[Chapter 2]{Sha2005}, or Gibson \cite[page 492]{Gib1931}).
+The crucial Lemma 3 modifies slightly Cheng and Hu's \cite{CH2022} Lemma 2.1.
+The hyperbolic random variables in Lemma 4 are introduced and investigated by Pitman and Yor \cite{PY2003}.
+On the other hand, for the derivations of the hyperbolic density functions in Lemma 5, see \cite{CH2022, PY2003}. \\ {\bf Lemma 1} (Gamma function). {\it Let $\Gamma(s)$ be the gamma function defined by

 Then the function $\Gamma(s)$ can extend to a meromorphic function in the whole complex plane $\C$ and has simple poles at the points $s=0,-1,-2,\ldots,$ with residue $(-1)^n/n!$ at $s=-n,$ where $n=0,1,2,\ldots.$ The gamma function satisfies the equation $\Gamma(s+1)=s\,\Gamma(s).$ It has no zeros, and hence the reciprocal gamma function, $1/\Gamma(s)$, is an entire function in $s\in\C$ with zeros at $s=0, -1,-2,\ldots.$ Moreover, if $x>0$ is not an integer, then